Austionian/bl0g/README.md

 - [Alpine.js](https://alpinejs.dev)

 ## Creating a new blog post
-- To create a new post in the posts directory run:
+- To create a new post run:
 ```shell
 cargo run --bin post-maker <post-title-here>
 ```

+This will create a markdown file in the `data/posts/` directory.
+The file's frontmatter contains a `draft` key which defaults to true.
+For the post to appar on the website, that must be changed to false.

 ## Building the Tailwind CSS
 - [Install and config](https://tailwindcss.com/blog/standalone-cli) the Tailwindcss cli.